-Applicants invited to interview are permitted to reschedule their appointments only once, allowing for "in the area" date requests falling outside of the ranges offered in the interview calendar.
-We will not honor requests to expedite application review for applicants who have not yet received a decision from Georgetown.
+Applicants invited to interview are permitted to reschedule their interviews once, allowing for "in the area" date requests falling outside of the ranges offered in the interview calendar.
+We will not honor requests to expedite application review for applicants who have not yet received a decision from the Committee.

 Post-submission updates will be limited to text updates submitted via the online Secondary Application portal.
 Mailed or emailed correspondence - including transcripts and thank-you notes - will not be uploaded to your application.
 Applicants who have interviewed will have the opportunity to upload a thank-you note in PDF format (which may be typed or hand-written/scanned by the applicant) to the Secondary Application.

-A "gap year" is the period of time between the end of your undergraduate education and the start of medical school.
-In fact, a gap year might be a year or more, depending on each person's particular circumstances.
+A gap year is the period of time between the end of your undergraduate education and the start of medical school.
+A gap year might be a year or more, depending on each person's particular circumstances.

 A gap year is not considered detrimental to an application.
 What is important is what an applicant does with that gap year.
 A great article to read about gap years is Making the Most of your Gap Year which was published by the Association of American Medical Colleges (AAMC).
 We strongly encourage you to consult with your pre-med adviser if you are considering a gap year.
 Some students have a job to make money to go to medical school, while others use the year to gain more clinical, research and service experiences.

 If you are submitting a WES evaluation (or another equivalent evaluation) to the School of Medicine for your foreign institutions, please use one of the addresses below.